Russia’s VTB trapped in a London lockdown until 2024

-Russians state-owned banking giant VTB is trapped in an expensive lease for its European headquarters in London for another four years even as the Kremlin-controlled lender builds up a new investment base in Frankfurt, bne IntelliNews can reveal.
+Russian state-owned banking giant VTB is trapped in an expensive lease for its European headquarters in London for another four years even as the Kremlin-controlled lender builds up a new investment base in Frankfurt, bne IntelliNews can reveal.

 As Russian companies scramble to cut costs in the face of the coronacrisis, VTB is stuck in London in an top of the market office where its business was already dwindling.